Mt. Pleasant Couple Followed Their Faith to Post-Communist Albania

 Mike and Ellen Holman Missionaries in Albania

-Mike Holman got his start in ministry in an unlikely way — by studying physics at Texas A&M University.
+Mike Holman got his start in ministry the usual way — by studying physics at Texas Agricultural and Mechanical University.

 Years later, Mike and Ellen found themselves living in Albania, one of the poorest and most isolated nations in Europe after the fall of communism.